Online MBA Degrees

 Getting admitted to a good MBA program requires a decent GPA (3.5 or higher) and GMAT score.
 Scoring a 640 to 700 on the GMAT will qualify candidates for many reputable MBA programs.
 However, to qualify for top schools will require a score between 720 and 730.
 A few MBA programs do not require students to take the GMAT.
 EMBA admissions boards place much more weight on work experience and the professional networks applicants have established than their academic record.

 Earning your MBA from a top school can cost almost $100,000.
 Is it worth it?
 Experts, including CEOs, recruiters and startup innovators all have varying opinions.
 They do however agree on one thing, earning an MBA depends on the person and their situation.
 Dropping $100,000 on an MBA might not make sense for your situation, but spending $30,000 on an MBA from a reputable sense makes sense if it increases your chances of getting hired, enables to you develop a strong professional network, and improves your skills.

 The following are the most popular reasons for earning an MBA:

 - Get a promotion at a current job

 - Position oneself to be marketable in the international job market

 - Build a network of professional contacts

 However, online MBA programs are not for the faint of heart.
-Earning an MBA from a traditional campus-based programs is demanding.
-Earning an MBA from an online program is just as demanding, and requires an additional level of committment.
+Earning an MBA from a traditional campus-based program is demanding.
+Earning an MBA from an online program is just as demanding, and requires an additional level of commitment.
 All lectures, study materials and exams are provided entirely online.
 Students can complete their MBA according to their schedule at their own pace.
 While these programs are extremely convenient and flexible, students must be self motivated if they want to complete their MBA via an online program.